 2. Once everyone has had a chance to make observations, provide the reflection prompt for everyone to respond to in writing.

-3. As a group, participants can share their reflections and begin deciding the focus of their the final artwork.
-Participants can underline a few sentences they wish to read aloud.
-You could nominate someone to keep track of key ideas or words by writing them out as participants share.
+3. To conclude the activity, students can share their written responses as a group.
+You can ask students to get started by underlining a few sentences they wish to read aloud—a strategy called “bracketing”.
+You could also nominate someone to keep track of key ideas or words by writing them down as participants share.

 1. Choose a text to focus on.
 If you are using an entire novel or large text, spend some time deciding which section feels most important for the group.
 Photocopy the exact pages of the text you are using for this activity.
 Then, ask participants to glue them to poster board in a grid-like fashion.